 Tying occurs when a supplier sells one product, the 'tying product', only together with another product, the 'tied product'.
-The seminal case on tying involved Microsoft's tying of its Windows operating system with its Windows Media Player.76 The Court found that Microsoft's tying of Windows Media Player (a qualitatively inferior product) to Windows, the ubiquitous operating system, degraded the quality of the Windows operation system and foreclosed original equipment manufacturers as a distribution channel for rival media players.
+The seminal case on tying involved Microsoft's tying of its Windows operating system with its Windows Media Player.78 The court found that Microsoft's tying of Windows Media Player (a qualitatively inferior product) to Windows, the ubiquitous operating system, degraded the quality of the Windows operation system and foreclosed original equipment manufacturers as a distribution channel for rival media players.
 Rival means of distribution, notably internet downloads, were not viable because they were slow, difficult and prone to failure.

 - the tying and tied goods are two separate products;

 - the undertaking concerned is dominant in the tying product market;

 - customers have no choice but to obtain both products together;

 - there is no objective and proportionate justification for the tie.79

 A central element of a tying analysis is to establish whether two components constitute separate products or an integrated whole.
 In Microsoft, the General Court held that such an assessment must be based on 'a series of factors', including 'the nature and technical features of the products concerned, the facts observed on the market, the history of the development of the products concerned and . . . commercial practice'.80